-The organisation is overseen by a Board of Trustees who bring a vast amount of knowledge, skills and experience that help steer the organisation.
+The organisation is overseen by a Board of Trustees who bring a wealth of knowledge, skills and experience to help steer the organisation.

 Jane has been a Trustee of Northpoint Wellbeing for 3 years and became chair of the Board in July 2021.

 She has worked in and around mental health services in Leeds since 1988, as a qualified counsellor, trainer, consultant and most recently as the adult mental health commissioner for the NHS, she retired from the NHS in 2017.
 Jane is committed to supporting the continuing development of psychological and emotional support services that assist people through life changes and challenges.